conjurdemos/Accelerator-DualAccounts/README.md

 Below are more detailed instructions for each step above.

 ## Step 1: “Configure a rotational group platform”
- - Under Groups, activate the Sample Password Group Platform, export it to a local zipfile & unzip to create two files:
+ - Under Groups, activate the Sample Password Group Platform, export it to a local zipfile & unzip to create two files:<br>
 Policy-SampleGroup.ini<br>
 Policy-SampleGroup.xml<br>
  - Modify the .ini file: